U.S. Big Tech Frontend System Design in Practice: For Frontend Developers Who Don't Want to Remain Just Simple Implementers

 Intermediate results must be expressed in a way that the user can understand.

-Risky actions must require user approval.
+Dangerous actions must require user approval.

 Failed tool calls must be recoverable.

-When AI results are uncertain, they should not be finalized as-is but presented in a reviewable state.
+When AI results are uncertain, they should not be finalized as is, but presented in a reviewable state.

 We will look into how to model Agent run states, how to display tool-calling UIs, how to handle streaming responses, how to design user approval flows, and how to represent AI-generated results through verifiable UIs.